nmstate/nmstate/packaging/README.release.md

 # Creating a New Release

-Important: If you do not finish these steps, add Jira cards for the remaining tasks and ensure that they are taken care of in a timely manner.
+Important: If you do not finish these steps, add github issue for the remaining tasks and ensure that they are taken care of in a timely manner.

+A RC release is required to ship prior the stable release to provide at least 1 week testing window.

+The tag name format for first RC release will be `v<version>-rc1`.
+The release tarball name for first RC release will be `nmstate-<version>-rc1.tar.gz`.

 ## Changelog